 After your baby is born, your placenta — which by now is around the size of a dinner plate — is also delivered.
-Some women opt to consume their placenta in the form of specially made pills.
-You can read all about placenta encapsulation and what it involves by following this link.
+Some women opt to consume it in the form of specially-made pills This is known as placental encapsulation.

 Your growing baby gets all the oxygen and nutrients he needs via the placenta, throughout the duration of your pregnancy.

-This is also why pregnant mums need to be careful about what they eat and drink during pregnancy, as well as the drugs they take, as these pass directly to their growing baby.
+This is also why pregnant mums need to be careful about what they eat and drink during pregnancy, as well as the drugs they take, as these pass directly to their growing babies.

 According to the UK’s National Health Service (NHS), towards the end of your pregnancy, “the placenta passes antibodies from you to your baby, giving them immunity for about three months after birth.”

-The placenta also works almost like a padding to cushion your baby while within your womb, and provides your little one with the perfect, unique environment to thrive and grow.
+The placenta also works almost like padding to cushion your baby while within your womb and provides your little one with the perfect, unique environment to thrive and grow.